prpaskov/publicationBot/README.md

 ## How to use

 Instructions for importing and running follow.
-See pubBot_run.ipynb for example use cases and output.
+See run.ipynb for example use cases and output.

 ### Import and initiate pubBot
 ```python